vplesko/OrbLang/docs/pages/type_system_extended_data_types.md

 Data types can also be declared, without specifying their elements.
 These data types are considered undefined types.

-> Furthermore, any type which contains an element of an undefined type is also an undefined type.
-Pointers and array pointers to undefined types are considered defined types.

 ```
 data MyNode;
 ```

+> Furthermore, any type which contains an element of an undefined type is also an undefined type.
+Pointers and array pointers to undefined types are considered defined types.

 You can get the elements of a data type using the `[]` special form.
-They get be indexed either by name or by a compile-time known numeric index.
+They can be indexed either by name or by a compile-time known numeric index.

 ```
 fnc print (p:Person) () {